 Also known as Tart S Jagodama I Aceto Balsamicom.

-Time flies when you’re having fun.
-And also when you’re a nerdy pregnant lady wanting to know everything about pregnancy and babies.
-Our little one is due in September and I already know everything about everything, or at least I like to think so.
-I sleep better at night thinking that I’m as ready as I can be, so don’t spoil it for me.
+When you’re having fun, time seems to fly by.
+Also, if you’re a pregnant nerd who wants to know everything about pregnancy and babies.
+Our baby is due in September, and I already know everything about everything, or so I like to believe.
+Don’t ruin it for me; I sleep better at night knowing that I’m as prepared as I can be.
 Okay?

-It’s ridiculous, really, and I am painfully aware of it.
-In my defense, it would all be different if it weren’t for this horrible thing called the Internet.
-Damn you Internet!
-Damn you and all your useful informative web sites, forums and online shops.
-I spit in your general direction!
-And I love you, oh so very much!
+It’s truly ridiculous, and I’m painfully aware of it.
+In my defense, if it weren’t for this horrible thing called the Internet, everything would be different.
+Internet, you’re a jerk!
+Damn you and your informative websites, forums, and online stores.
+I spit in your general vicinity!
+And I adore you to pieces!